Our Traditions, Our Culture, Our Elders, Their Stories

 Acknowledgement of people and organizations that have contributed to our project.
 Many are great sources for finding items and information concerning Choctaws, so be sure to visit their website.

-*CTEOHP is a non-profit educational project of the Mississippi Band of Choctaw Indians for the purpose of providing an educational glimpse into the Choctaw culture.
+*Choctaw Cultural Legacy is a non-profit educational website of the Mississippi Band of Choctaw Indians for the purpose of providing an educational glimpse into the Choctaw culture.
 Many of the items found on our website are used by permission from other organizations, and are for viewing only.
 Usage of items is strictly prohibited, unless permission is explicitly given by the DCI-Special Projects / Media Program or the item’s source of origin.

 SPECIAL PROJECTS/MEDIA PROGRAM